Classification of coupled dynamical systems with multiple delays: Finding the minimal number of delays: The componentwise timeshift transformation

-\end{defn} We still use term CT-equivalence for the general formulation since, most probably, the equivalent systems $\Phi$ and $\Psi$ will in practice be connected by a transformation as the componentwise timeshift (\ref{eq:def-T}).
+\end{definition} In the following, the analysis is carried out in the general setting on Banach spaces $X$ and $Y$ but we keep in mind that the results apply to the case of DDEs on the spaces $X=\mathcal{C}$ and $Y=\tilde{\mathcal{C}}$ as introduced above.
+We still use the term CT-equivalence for the general formulation though, since most probably the equivalent systems $\Phi$ and $\Psi$ will in practice be connected by a transformation, which resembles (\ref{eq:def-T}).

-\subsection{Dynamical Invariants of CT-Equivalent Semidynamical Systems}
+\subsection{Dynamical invariants of CT-equivalent semidynamical systems}

-In this section, we will infer some properties of CT-equivalent systems.
-Their state spaces hold a structure of corresponding strongly invariant sets.
-We prove, that stability properties are preserved as well, presuming that the reverse CT-transformations $T$ and $\tilde{T}$ from Definition \ref{def:CT-equivalence} are Lipschitz continuous.
+In this section, we derive some properties of CT-equivalent systems in the sense of Definition~\ref{def:CT-equivalence}.
+We show that their state spaces hold a structure of corresponding strongly invariant sets.
+Then, assuming that the CTTs $T$ and $\tilde{T}$ are Lipschitz continuous, we prove that stability properties are preserved as well.
 For the DDE systems (\ref{eq:1}) and (\ref{eq:1-transformed}) this is the case if all $f_{j}$ are Lipschitz continuous.
-Throughout this section, we assume that $X$ and $Y$ are Banach spaces.
+Throughout, we assume that $X$ and $Y$ are Banach spaces.
+Before stating the main results of this section (Theorems~\ref{thm:correspondence} and \ref{thm:stability}), we give some definitions: